 - Stir to combine

-- Add 1 cup almond meal and 1 cup sugar (or sugar substitute like Truvia) and mix well
+- Add 1 cup almond meal, 1 cup sugar (or sugar substitute like Truvia), 1 teaspoon vanilla, and 1/2 teaspoon kosher salt and mix well

 - After chocolate mixture has cooled, stir in 1 egg yolk (total of 7) at a time until each one is completed combined